snipesmarter/smart-sniper/README.md

 > to be as interactive and hands free as possible.

 We hope to make the sniping experience so automated that once you let it run it will snipe a name without any interaction
-# Warning this is only for giftcard sniping, we are adding normal sniping soon.
+# Warning this is a very first release, there are bugs we need to squash.
 ## Installation

 SmartSniper requires [Python](https://www.python.org/) v3.8 to run.